Nurse Leader Fellows Leadership Team

 Professor and Dean Emerita, Betty Irene Moore School of Nursing

 A nurse leader, educator, scientist and nationally recognized expert in gerontological nursing and rural health care, Heather M. Young’s background includes extensive experience in conducting, directing and translating research to promote healthy aging.
 At UC Davis Health, she co-leads the Healthy Aging in a Digital World initiative and is associate director for strategic partnerships with the Family Caregiving Institute.
 As professor and founding dean emerita for the Betty Irene Moore School of Nursing at UC Davis, she led the establishment of the School of Nursing, the development of five new graduate programs in Nursing Science and Health Care Leadership, the design and construction of Betty Irene Moore Hall and the formation of a nursing science research program focused on healthy systems and healthy people.

-Co-director for Leadership Development, Betty Irene Moore Fellowships for Nurse Leaders and Innovators
+Co-director for Leadership Development, Betty Irene Moore Fellowship for Nurse Leaders and Innovators

 Professor and Dean, UC Davis Graduate School of Management

 A nationally recognized researcher and expert focused on issues related to advertising, marketing and brand management, H. Rao Unnava’s background includes extensive experience in conducting, directing and translating marketing research to understand consumer behavior.
 As dean and professor of the UC Davis Graduate School of Management, he prepares the next generation of inspired, innovative and collaborative leaders who are committed to making a positive impact.
 He teaches courses on marketing management and strategy, marketing research, consumer behavior, promotional strategy, human memory processes and international marketing.
 He is one of the founders of Angie’s List, served on company boards, and testified as an expert witness several times.
 His research and policy expertise include brand loyalty, consumer response to advertising, as well as sales promotions and consumer memory.